 Associate Professor Jing Gong is one of three new faculty members in the IT & Innovation Area, joining from her most recent position at Lehigh University.
 Gong’s research focuses on empirical models to analyze firm and consumer behavior in online markets, primarily focusing on electronic commerce, digital marketing, and two-sided online markets (peer-to-peer platforms).
 Her work has been accepted for publication by top journals including MIS Quarterly; Information Systems Research; Journal of Management Information Systems; and The Accounting Review.
 She obtained a Ph.D. in Information Systems and Management from Carnegie Mellon University and a bachelor’s degree in Information Management and Information Systems from Tsinghua University.

-Dorothy E. Leidner, Ph.D., Dr.h.c., will be joining UVA as the Leslie H. Goldberg Jefferson Scholars Foundation Eminent Professor in AI Ethics in January 2023.
+Dorothy E. Leidner, Ph.D., Dr.h.c., will be joining UVA as the Leslie H. Goldberg Jefferson Scholars Foundation Distinguished Professor in Business Ethics in January 2023.
 She is currently the Ferguson Professor of Information Systems at Baylor University and serves as the current editor-in-chief of Journal of the Association for Information Systems.
 Her research covers a broad array of topics and methods, with nearly equal attention to theory, empirical, and practitioner-oriented papers.
 Leidner’s research has appeared in many top journals, including MIS Quarterly; Information Systems Research; Journal of the Association for Information Systems; Journal of Management Information Systems; and Organization Science.
 With over 47,500 citations recorded on Google Scholar, she is one of the most cited researchers in the field.

 Associate Professor Roman Lukyanenko comes to McIntire from his most recent position at HEC Montréal.
 Lukyanenko’s research investigates and develops innovative information technology solutions to support management of natural resources, development of smart cities, and decision making in healthcare systems.
 He has published more than 120 scientific conference and journal articles, including leading scientific journals, such as Nature, as well as IT-focused journals, including MIS Quarterly; Information Systems Research; and Journal of the Association for Information Systems.
 He earned his Ph.D. from Memorial University of Newfoundland, Canada.